TN 86 (01-18)

 Last three characters - branch code, optional ('XXX' for primary office) (letters and digits).

-2. Adding or updating bank data using SSA systems
+3. Add or update bank data using SSA systems

 Are you coding an initial claim?